-Chest x-rays may be used to diagnose, stage and treat lung cancer.
-In low doses, x-rays can be used to construct images of structures inside the body to detect and stage a tumor.
-In higher doses, x-rays can be used in radiation therapy to help destroy cancerous cells in the body.
+Chest X-rays may be used to diagnose, stage and treat lung cancer.
+In low doses, X-rays may be used to construct images of structures inside the body to detect and stage a tumor.
+In higher doses, X-rays may be used in radiation therapy to help destroy cancerous cells in the body.

-Chest x-rays also may be done if you have tuberculosis or other diseases of the chest or lungs, or if you experience any of the following symptoms:
+Chest X-rays also may be performed if you have tuberculosis or other diseases of the chest or lungs, or if you experience any of the following symptoms:

 - Chronic cough

 - Chest injury

 - Chest pain

 Doctors use chest X-rays to help diagnose pneumonia, heart failure and lung tissue scarring, in addition to lung cancer.
 Chest X-rays help doctors determine how well treatments are working and are often performed before surgery so doctors are able to see the structures in the chest in advance.